Aratramba/pug-doc/README.md

 # Jade-doc
 Jade-doc is a [Jade](http://www.jade-lang.com) documentation generator.
 It takes Jade files as input, looks for comments flagged with `@jadedoc` and puts its contents in an output JSON file.

 _This package does not provide a styled interface for the documentation itself._ Use [jade-doc-html](https://github.com/Aratramba/jade-doc-html) or [jade-doc-markdown](https://github.com/Aratramba/jade-doc-markdown) for human readable docs.
+Optionally use [jade-doc-faucet](https://github.com/Aratramba/jade-doc-faucet) for prettier terminal reporting.

 ## Usage